Zenamine/docs/pages/cloud/vps/minecraft_server_on_vps/guide.en-ca.md

 screen -S minecraft1
 ```

-The active terminal window will change, this automatically toggles a new session `shell`.
-You can creat other `shells` if nécessary and list them via this command:
+The active terminal window will change, this automatically toggles to a new `shell` session.
+You can create other `shells` if necessary and list them with this command:

 ```sh
 screen -ls